raghavmecheri/InterviewPrep/InterviewNotes.md

 ### AVL Trees
 - Trees that automatically do rotations to become BST's - used to combat the issues faced by using BSTs.

-## Notes for Microsoft's OnSite:

-- Smart, passionate about tech [give off vibe]
-- 3, 4 tech rounds, be super nice to the recruiter

-Why do you want to work for Microsoft?
-- Satya Nadella's <a href="https://www.youtube.com/watch?v=ux4R5GeKMUU">Marques Brownlee interview</a> - "Empowering others through our technology"
-	- "Meeting unmet, and unarticulated needs of our customers"
-- Over the past year, I've realised that while I love tech and computer science, my passion lies in impacting people and lives for the better.
-- The world runs on Microsoft tech.
-Be it Azure, Windows, or Github, Microsoft's tech stack impacts the world in ways that no other tech company can - it enables the innovation that makes the world a better place, day by day
-- Microsoft products are always held to the highest standard - be it Windows, the hololens which I developed with in HS, or the Xbox One, LinkedIn, or even VSCode, everyone always targets Microsoft as the one to beat.
-That tells you a lot.
-- Microsoft, if I remember correctly made over 30 billion in revenue in Q4 from its suite of products, which shows its sheet power and reach.
-This isn't a company, this is a movement.
-It's a movement that I'd love to be a part of.

-Weaknesses:
-- I get excited about ideas or products sometimes => I go very fast, miss out on details.
-This is why I always force myself to take a deep breath after I finish, and re-check my code every time.

-Questions for them:
-- How does project planning work?
-What do Cloud Platform Engineers work on?
-It it products like Azure?
-- What's been your most memorable Microsoft moment?